Axel Tuanzebe: 2020–21 season

 On 20 October 2020, Tuanzebe started his first game in 10 months, after suffering an ankle injury in pre-season.
 The game was his UEFA Champions League debut in which Manchester United won 2–1 away against Paris Saint-Germain.
 Tuanzebe received praise for his match performance, especially his defensive work against Kylian Mbappé and Neymar.
 He started his first league game of the season on 27 January 2021, in a 2–1 home defeat to eventual bottom-finishers Sheffield United.
 On 25 February, he scored what would have been his only goal for Manchester United in the UEFA Europa League against Real Sociedad.
-However, VAR ruled the goal put due to teammate Victor Lindelöf fouling an opponent during the corner.
+However, VAR ruled the goal out due to teammate Victor Lindelöf fouling an opponent during the corner.
 Tuanzebe played all remaining Europa League games up until and including the final and was a rotation option in the Premier League making 19 appearances in total.